-After graduating from Bristol University with a degree in Modern Languages (French and Italian), Anya joined the BBC Drama Department as a Trainee Assistant Floor Manager on EastEnders, followed by a number of period drama series.
+After graduating from Bristol University with a degree in Modern Languages (French and Italian), Anya joined the BBC Drama Department as a Trainee AFM on EastEnders, followed by a number of period drama series.
 She then joined Zakiya & Associates, a film and TV PR company, where she worked on a wide variety of feature films and TV dramas and documentaries from unit publicity through to release.
-Projects and clients included Roald's Dahl's Danny The Champion of The World starring Jeremy Irons, The BFG, John Schelsinger's Madame Sousatzka starring Shirley MacLaine and Twiggy, Galahad of Everest with Brian Blessed for BBC TV, Jekyll & Hyde starring Michael Caine for ITV and Henry V starring Kenneth Branagh.
-During this time Anya attended the Cannes Film Festival on numerous occasions, was twice Head of Press for the San Sebastian Film Festival and for two years acted as personal publicist for Sir Ben Kingsley.
+Projects and clients included Roald's Dahl's Danny The Champion of The World, The BFG, John Schlesinger's Madame Sousatzka and Henry V starring Kenneth Branagh.
+During this time Anya attended the Cannes Film Festival on numerous occasions, was twice Head of International Press for the San Sebastian Film Festival and for two years acted as personal publicist to Sir Ben Kingsley.

-Anya next joined Granada Television as Senior Publicist for such programmes as Prime Suspect 1 & 2 starring Helen Mirren, Maigret starring Michael Gambon, Fay Weldon's The Cloning of Joanna May starring Patricia Hodge, the documentary 35UP directed by Michael Apted, Jeeves and Wooster starring Hugh Laurie and Stephen Fry and two seasons of World in Action.
+Anya next joined Granada Television as Senior Publicist on such seminal programmes as Prime Suspect 1 & 2 starring Helen Mirren, Maigret starring Michael Gambon, Fay Weldon's The Cloning of Joanna May, the documentary 35UP directed by Michael Apted, Jeeves and Wooster starring Hugh Laurie and Stephen Fry and two seasons of World in Action.

 Anya and her assistant were unexpectedly poached by Carlton TV when they won the franchise from Thames TV.
 As Publicity Manager, Drama, she worked as part of the Press Office team responsible for the launch of Carlton TV, and on a wide variety of independent productions including Body & Soul starring Kristin Scott Thomas, A Woman's Guide to Adultery starring Sean Bean, Class Act starring Joanna Lumley, Frank Stubbs starring Timothy Spall, 99-1 starring Leslie Grantham, Bramwell starring Jemma Redgrave, The Turnaround starring Clive Owen and Beyond Reason starring Jennifer Ehle.
 She also worked with director Sam Mendes on Carlton's sponsorship of the Donmar Warehouse.

 Anya then decided to go freelance, and has never looked back.
-Clients include Hat Trick Productions, Hartswood Films, Plum Pictures, Angst Productions and The Hairy Bikers.
+Clients include Hat Trick Productions, Hartswood Films, Plum Pictures, Angst Productions, Rollem Productions and The Hairy Bikers.

-TV includes: Have I Got News For You, Outnumbered, Sherlock 1 and 2, Episodes, The Revolution Will Be Televised, Spy, The Suspicions of Mr Whicher, James May's Man Lab, Room 101, The Hairy Bikers (all their TV projects, books and national theatre tours), Mock The Week, Case Sensitive, Facejacker, Dinner Date, Mutual Friends, God On Trial, The Armstrong & Miller Show, Jekyll, The Kumars at No 42, Bodies, The Worst Week Of My Life, Coupling, Boudica, Green-Eyed Monster, Men Behaving Badly and all of Louis Theroux's Weird Weekends.
+TV includes: The Syndicate, Boomers, Critical, Have I Got News For You, Outnumbered, Sherlock 1 and 2, Episodes, The Revolution Will Be Televised, Spy, The Suspicions of Mr Whicher, James May's Man Lab, Room 101, The Hairy Bikers (all their TV projects, books and tours), Mock The Week, Case Sensitive, Facejacker, Dinner Date, Mutual Friends, God On Trial, The Armstrong & Miller Show, Jekyll, The Kumars at No 42, Bodies, The Worst Week Of My Life, Coupling, Boudica, Green-Eyed Monster, Men Behaving Badly and all of Louis Theroux's Weird Weekends.

 Anya has also been Head of Press for the London Film Festival and twice for the Edinburgh International Television Festival, as well as working at the Berlin Film Festival and the Cannes Film Festival on many occasions.
 She worked with writer Simon Beaufoy on itsyourmovie.com, the world's first interactive feature film.
 She is a Trustee of The Comedy School.